 Dampness, rot and infestation

 Repair category 1

 Notes There is no evidence indicating any significant dampness, rot or infestation within the limitations and scope of the inspection and report.
+We note that some of the roof timbers are affected by staining/discolouration, but due to the access limitations we have been unable to check these timbers with a moisture meter.

 Chimney stacks

 Repair category 1

-Notes The chimney is affected by normal weathering.
+Notes The chimney stack is affected by typical weathering.